outmoded/university/guides/contents.md

 Anyone is welcome to join hapijs university :-)
-To start at an earlier assignment follow below `git checkout branch_name` instructions and to start at the appropriate point.
+To start at an earlier assignment follow below `git checkout branch_name` instructions to start at the appropriate point.

 ### 1 Create a basic HTTP server